bleedingAyush/ecommerce-frontend/README.md

-#Tarlet
+# Tarlet
-It is the frontend of an ecommerce-website made with react.
+It is frontend of an ecommerce-website made with react.